If you’ve ever battled lower back pain, you know how nagging and exhausting it can be.

 The study also showed that these regular massage sessions can alleviate enough pain for many with chronic back pain to hit the gym for strengthening and aerobic exercise to help remove much of the pain completely.

 Our goal with your regular massage sessions is to locate the source of your pain and work to lessen it.
 I want to help to improve your physical function and get your life back on track.
-I know how much lower back pain can affect your life.
+I know how much lower back issues can affect your life.
 From physical activity to time with family to simple activities like tying your shoes or pulling laundry out of the dryer, you feel lower back pain all the time.

 Let’s work together to get you on the path to freedom from lower back pain.
 You deserve a healthy lifestyle, free from pain.
 Ready to get started?
 Book your appointment HERE and let’s get started.